dkarthe/webjeda-blog/_posts/2016-02-11-how-to-add-comments-to-jekyll.md

 If you want the comment box to appear at the bottom of all my posts, you should add the above include liquid tag to post layout which will be inside **_layouts** folder.

-A sample post layout with disqus would look like this
+A sample post layout with Disqus would look like this

 {% highlight html %}
 ---